Titanium dioxide (TiO2) nanoparticles

 What are the quantities on the market?

-Since 2014, between 10,000 and 100,000 tons of titanium dioxide nanoparticles have been declared each year as having been produced and/or imported into FranceCf.8The R-Nano register – The annual declaration of “substances in the nanoparticulate state” in France, mandatory since 2013, veillenanos.fr as part of the mandatory declaration of substances in the nanoparticulate state that feeds the r-nano register.
+Since 2014, between 10,000 and 100,000 tons of titanium dioxide nanoparticles have been declared each year as having been produced and/or imported into France8Cf.
+The R-Nano register – The annual declaration of “substances in the nanoparticulate state” in France, mandatory since 2013, veillenanos.fr as part of the mandatory declaration of substances in the nanoparticulate state that populates the r-nano register.

-In France, theThann plant in the Haut-Rhin is one of the few TiO2 production sites, particularly since the closure of the Tioxide pigment TiO2 manufacturing plant in Calais (Huntsman Group9)cf. Tioxide closes its Calais plant, L’Usine nouvelle, March 20, 2017.
+In France, the Thann plant in the Haut-Rhin is one of the few remaining TiO2 production sites after the closure of the Tioxide pigment TiO2 manufacturing plant in Calais (Huntsman Group)9Cf.
+Tioxide closes its Calais plant, L’Usine nouvelle, March 20, 2017.
 It belongs to the Cristal Group (Saudi Arabia), the world’s second largest producer of titanium dioxide after DuPont.

 A wide variety of TiO2 nanoparticles

-There is a wide variety of TiO₂ nanoparticle types, including differences in crystal form (anatase, light reactive, useful for pollution control applications/rutile, which absorbs UV), size distribution, morphology and coating :
+There is a wide variety of TiO₂ nanoparticle types, including differences in crystal form (anatase, light reactive, useful for pollution control applications/rutile, which absorbs UV), size distribution, morphology and coating:

 - in foodstuffs (E171), toothpastes and medicines, they are mostly in the anatase form (sometimes associated with the rutile form in very small proportions) and without coating

 - In cosmetics (Cl 77891) and sun creams, they are mostly in rutile form (or anatase/rutile mixture) and coated with a layer of silica or alumina to prevent the formation of free radicals (which cause skin aging).
-Problem: the chlorine in swimming pools can degrade this coating, and when in contact with water and under the effect of light, the nanoTiO2 can release free radicals, responsible for the aging of the skin and the appearance of cancers10In 2012, researchers in Cincinnati, USA, showed that chlorine from swimming pools can degrade the aluminum hydroxide coating that surrounds the titanium dioxide (TiO2) nanoparticles embedded in some sunscreens (here Neutrogena SPF 30).
+However, chlorine present in swimming pools can degrade this coating, and when in contact with water and under the effect of light, the nanoTiO2 can release free radicals, responsible for the aging of the skin and the emergence of cancers10In 2012, researchers in Cincinnati, USA, showed that chlorine from swimming pools can degrade the aluminum hydroxide coating that surrounds the titanium dioxide (TiO2) nanoparticles embedded in some sunscreens (here Neutrogena SPF 30).
 In contact with water and under the effect of light, the core of the nanomaterial, nanoTiO2, can then release free radicals, responsible for skin aging and the appearance of cancers.

 – Cf. Depletion of the protective aluminum hydroxide coating in TiO2-based sunscreens by swimming pool water ingredients, Chemical Engineering Journal, 191: 95-103, May 2012